Kevinlzs/Iphone_Rep_Calc/README.md

 # Iphone Calculator Replica
 In this project I made a replica of the calculator app on the iphone.
+Using HTML, CSS, and JavaScript.